 - Reducing the water hardness will regulate the higher sodium, calcium, magnesium and other minerals dissolved in the tank.
-Too hard water has adverse effects on certain types of fishes.
+Too hard water has adverse effects on certain types of fish.
 You can make use of RO water to lower the water hardness.
-However, we advise you not to use tap water softener as that use sodium to replace the magnesium and calcium.
+But, I suggest you not to use tap water softener as that uses sodium to replace the magnesium and calcium.
 Excessive sodium is not useful for the creatures of the reef tank in any way.

 - Apart from changing 20% to 25% of tank water after a certain interval, you should also take care of your tank.
 Keep the rock clean.
 You can use dilute vinegar liquid or freshwater to clean the tank wall, gavel, and other decoration items.

-Things to Remember while Lowering the Alkalinity Level in Reef Tank
+Things to Remember while Lowering the Alkalinity Level in Fish Tank

-- Double-check the alkalinity before you take steps for lowering the alkalinity in the tank.
+- Double-check the alkalinity before you take steps to reduce the alkalinity in the aquarium.
 It is because if you guess the alkalinity level wrongly and start to work for lowering the alkalinity, you might end up making a total mess with the fish, coral, and the water especially if it is a nano reef tank.